ajavamind/A3DCamera/README.md

 The intended uses for the app are situations where the camera is not in your hands and the screen cannot or should not be touched.
 Specific uses I would like to have with a 3D camera app are:

-* 3D Photo Booth
+* 3D Photo Booth (work in progress)
 * 3D live view, photo capture, or photo viewing using any stereoscope
-* Live 3D demonstrations of the stereo window
+* Live 3D demonstrations of the stereo window (work in progress)
-* Live 3D capture for other types of 3D displays (monitors, TV)
-* Remote control of the camera using Bluetooth or a local WiFi network
+* Remote control of the camera using Bluetooth or a local WiFi network (work in progress)
 * Simultaneous multiple 3D cameras remote control
-* Anaglyph or side by side parallel image web camera
-* Sharing photos via email, for direct printing SBS or Anaglyph, or with other 3D apps like 3DSteroid
+* Sharing photos via email, for direct printing SBS or Anaglyph, or with other 3D apps like 3DSteroidPro

 The display of the 3D parallel L/R image should be centered on the display and no larger than 130 cm wide for a stereoscope or free-viewing the image to minimize eye strain.
 There is a display mode where only the stereo image appears without controls or other information.